 Gustine Historical Society

-The Gustine Museum building is officially 100 years old.
+The Museum building is officially 100 years old.
 The museum was built by Davenport and Kruger in 1911.
 It served as a Merced County Justice Courthouse and Jail for many years.
 The Gustine Police Department occupied the building into the 1980's.
-Elizabeth Bettencourt convinced the city fathers to allow the former jail to be used as a museum.
-The community volunteers helped to ready the building for its reopening as the Gustine Museum on July 4th, 1990.
+Former mayor Elizabeth Bettencourt was able to gain the support of fellow members of the Gustine City Council to allow the Gustine Historical Society to turn the former Merced County Courthouse/Jail into the Gustine Museum.

 Hours: Thursday and Sunday 1:00 p.m. to 4:00 p.m.
 Admission is free.
 Donations are accepted.